Magia i Miecz: Reactivation (2014)

 On 18 March 2014, Michal Stachyra, the owner of Kuźnia Gier Publishing, announced the reactivation of the magazine in cooperation with a crowdfunding platform Wspieram.to. as part of the initiative Fajne RPG (pol.
 Cool RPGs).
 The crowdfunding ended on 18 June 2014 with 98 733 PLN, almost 4 times the minimum amount needed for the reactivation (25 000 PLN)).
 It was announced that the magazine would appear every 3 months, at lest in a number of 8 issues, each counting circa 130 pages in a b=B5 format.
 There were also electronic version of the magazine for E-book readers and tablets (formats .pdf, .mobi., .epub), and in a form of an audiobook.
-There was also announced a special issue.
-The editor in chief position was given to Tomasz Chmielnik.

 The first issue, planned at first for August was finally available on 25 September 2014 as PDF and on 11 October 2014 in printed version.

 Around 2018 there were at least 6 issues of the magazine and next 2 were planned.

 Editors-in-chief

-The position of editor-in-chief, after the first editor-in-chief, Darosław J. Toruń, was held by Tomasz Kołodziejczak (June-November 1995), Artur Marciniak (December 1995-September 1997), Andrzej Miszkurka (October 1997-September 1998), Rafał Nowocień (October 1998-August 1999) and, as the last one, until the end of the magazine's existence, Tomasz Kreczmar.
+The position of editor-in-chief, after the first editor-in-chief, Darosław J. Toruń, was held by Tomasz Kołodziejczak (June–November 1995), Artur Marciniak (December 1995-September 1997), Andrzej Miszkurka (October 1997-September 1998), Rafał Nowocień (October 1998-August 1999) and, as the last one, until the end of the magazine's existence, Tomasz Kreczmar.